Integrative Core Curriculum

 - Building Community (INT 201) – taken in the second year

-- and Engaging the World (INT 301) – taken in the third year.
+- Engaging the World (INT 301) – taken in the third year

-As truly interdisciplinary courses, students will be able to read texts from literature and the humanities; view and discuss works of art, film and poetry; read important texts from the social sciences; interact with how data from the natural sciences shapes our ideas; and learn to write complete and polished texts for a variety of audiences and purposes.
+As truly interdisciplinary courses, students will be able to read classical and contemporary texts; view and discuss works of art, film, and poetry; explore perspectives from the social sciences; interact with how data from the natural sciences shapes our ideas; and learn the skill of writing for a 21st century world.